Bitcoin

 Learn

 KYC (Know Your Customer) is a requirement for regulated financial services companies to identify their users to mitigate the risk of illegal activities.
-Read on to learn what KYC verification is, why KYC exists, and why it is considered controversial in crypto.

-What Is KYC Verification?
+What Is KYC in crypto?

 KYC verification is the process of authenticating the information provided to a financial institution by customers.

-Verification can happen through physical devices such as biometric tools to capture a customer’s fingerprint or facial recognition.
+Verification can happen through physical devices such as biometric tools to record a customer’s fingerprint or facial recognition.
 Web and mobile tools with machine learning functionality can be used as well to confirm customer identities or flag irregular transactions in their systems.

 There are different levels of KYC verification, also known as due diligence.

 Simple due diligence is the basic level of KYC verification.
-Basic details such as name and address are demanded.
+Basic details such as name and address are required.
 This type of verification can be done through mobile or email when a client is invited to verify their account.
 It applies mostly to low-value accounts.

 The second type of KYC verification is basic customer due diligence, which includes a fair risk assessment of the customer’s profile.
 It might involve cross-checking clients’ documentation, for example.